 | Airport | Berlin Brandenburg Airport (BER) |

 Expect mild autumn weather in late September — daytime temperatures typically range from 10-18°C (50-64°F).
 Morning starts can be cool, making it near-perfect marathon conditions, though rain is always possible.
+See our analysis of how weather affects marathon performance to understand what these conditions mean for your race plan.

 The Venue: Brandenburg Gate & Strasse des 17.
 Juni